 It is the responsibility of the facility to assess the barriers to treatment attendance and address those barriers with the patient.
-Designating the plan of care status as "unstable" for a patient who chronically misses treatments and revising the patient's plan of care would be a way to engage the entire IDT in a focused effort to identify barriers, plan interventions that address the barriers, and monitor and document outcomes.
+Designating the patient who chronically misses treatments as "unstable" and revising the patient's care plan would be a way to engage the entire IDT in a focused effort to identify barriers, plan interventions that address the barriers, and monitor and document outcomes.
 "Any member of the IDT, including the patient, may document why goals are not met or cannot be met" (V559).

-There are times when staff members believe a patient is missing treatments "all the time" when the number of missed treatments by a patient in a week or month is relatively small.
+There are times when staff members believe a patient is missing treatments "all the time" when, in reality, the number of missed treatments by a patient in a week or month is relatively small.
 Quantifying the number of missed treatments and identifying any pattern to the days of the week that treatments are missed will help determine the extent of the problem.
 This may also be a useful education tool for the patient.